kunshksingh/BlindEyes/README.md

 * Step 8: Once the download finishes, go to "All Apps" on your Hololens2 and search for BlindEyes
 * Step 9: Enjoy :)

+# How To Use

+Every few seconds, you will be able to hear a sweeping radar sound that circles around you with spatial sound.
+That circling sound indicates is there to help you understand your distance from the objects/walls around you?

+Want to do this manually?
+Say "toggle pulse" to turn off/on the automatic sweeping radar sound.
+Say "trigger" to manually toggle a single iteration of the circling sound

+# FAQ/Common Errors

+**Q. How do I fix the deployment error "Bootstrapper could not connect to machine" ?**
+A. Very common error with building to Hololens 2.
+To fix this error, unplug your Hololens 2 from your laptop and replug it in.
+Make sure you **DO NOT** exit out of the .sln file while you do so.
+Ensure steps 4-6 are true and that your top bar still has device selected.
+Finally, rebuild/redeploy the .sln by clicking the same green play button with no color fill.

 ## Sources

 [Ackland, P., Resnikoff, S., & Bourne, R. (2017).
 World blindness and visual impairment: despite many successes, the problem is growing.
 Community eye health, 30(100), 71–73.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5820628/)